 I keep those mini wine bottles on hand for precisely this reason–cooking.
-Easier than opening a whole bottle for less than a cup of wine.
+Easier than opening (and spoiling) a whole bottle for less than a cup of wine.

 Miso has a salty, umami flavor to it, so I thinned about a spoonful or so into a cup of water and mixed it up.
 If this was a soup or something where the chicken flavor wasn’t already being provided by chicken, it would have been harder to make this work, but given that this was just to give some additional flavor to the rice, it sufficed.
 It also helped that this was really mild white miso–it would have been harder with a stronger type like red.

 Frozen spinach.
 It wasn’t until I was typing this entry that I realized that they said it was okay to use frozen spinach–it was all I had, so I just made it work.
 I could have used that note though–I used way more spinach than I needed to and ended up with a bunch of extra stuffing.
 Makes good omelette stuffing though.

 Mushrooms and garlic–spinach went in after I defrosted it in the microwave and squeezed all the water out with paper towels.
 Or I should say, after my sous chef (husband) did all of that. 🙂

 Making the “pocket” in the chicken.
 Use a SHARP knife, it makes your life easier and your cut cleaner.
 Until you poke it out the back of the chicken and stab your hand.
 Don’t do that part.
 I didn’t do it, but I want to make sure you don’t either.
 Stay safe out there.